-- Self-test Initiation power cycle

-- Firmware removal with configuration return to factory state reset switch.

-- Status console and LED
+- Self-test Initiation power cycle - Firmware removal with configuration return to factory state reset switch. - Status LED activity and console message display

 Note: The same services are available in the non-Approved mode of operation.
 In the non-Approved mode of operation, the non-Approved algorithms listed on page 8 can be utilized.